neoforged/.github/primers/26.2/index.md

     - `VillagerDataHolder`
         - `getVillagerDataFinalized`, `setVillagerDataFinalized` - Handles whether the villager data has been finalized, typically after conversion.
         - `finalizeVillagerType` - Finalizes the villager type after spawning into the world.
-- `net.minecraft.world.entity.player.Inventory`
-    - `getSelectedSlotDeferred`, `setSelectedSlotDeferred` - Handles slot selection in a deferred manner, only truly selecting after `applySelectedSlot`.
-    - `applySelectedSlot` - Sets the deferred slot to the selected slot.
 - `net.minecraft.world.inventory.Slot#safeClone` - Safely clones the item in the slot, typically with the max stack size for the associated container input.
 - `net.minecraft.world.item`
     - `BucketItem#getFluidContext` - Gets the fluid clip context based on its contents